bmeme/memento/README.md

       *switch [redmine_api_id]*
         Sets a Redmine instance as the default one.
 All queries will be executed to the default one.
+Otherwise, you can change on the fly the active Redmine instance by using the --api-id option, for each memento redmine command.

     *issue [redmine_issue_id [--open]]*
       Shows the details of an issue.
-If the --open boolean option has been provided, the issue sill not be rendered, but opened into your default web browser.
+If the --open boolean option has been provided, the issue will not be rendered, but opened into your default web browser.

     *projects*